-&lt;sup>21 The Director, PHMSA Southwest Region, must respond to FGT's submittal letter within 90 days of receipt with a decision letter, or either give FGT a request for additional information or a need of additional time for PHMSA to review the request.
+The Director, PHMSA Southwest Region, must respond to FGT's submittal letter within 90 days of receipt with a decision letter, or either give FGT a request for additional information or a need of additional time for PHMSA to review the request.

-&lt;sup>22 FGT must include any plan requirements or comments received from the Director, PHMSA Southwest Region, into the remediation plan.
+FGT must include any plan requirements or comments received from the Director, PHMSA Southwest Region, into the remediation plan.

-&lt;sup>23 FGT has documented zero (0) occurrences of SCC in the special permit inspection area.
+FGT has documented 0 occurrences of SCC or cracking in the [special permit segment/special permit inspection area].